 The Bank acts as an agent for the tax authorities, either in the collection of taxes or in performing advance payments for the budget.
 In return, the Bank charges a commission to the taxpayers for the service rendered.
-The credit balance as at 31 December 2011, of USD 3,018,872 (2010: USD 2,151,892) represents the net outstanding amount of payments and collections made by the Bank to and from third parties, on behalf of tax authorities.
+The credit balance as at 31 December 2012, of USD 2,249,325 (2011: USD 3,018,872) represents the net outstanding amount of payments and collections made by the Bank to and from third parties, on behalf of tax authorities.

-Notes to the Consolidated Financial Statements for the year ended 31 December 2011 (amounts in USD, unless otherwise stated)
+Notes to the Consolidated Financial Statements for the year ended 31 December 2012